Allvotec Modern Slavery Act Statement

 In the longer term, we will strive to develop better ways of measuring the effectiveness of the steps we take to manage these risks.
 We look forward to reporting on our performance in next year’s statement.

-This statement covers 1 April 2018 to 31 March 2019, applies to Digital Wholesale Solutions, Allvotec, Daisy Corporate Services, Aurora and Daisy Communications and has been approved by the board.
+This statement covers 1 April 2021 to 31 March 2022, applies to Allvotec and has been approved by the board.